 In 2015, she played the role of Lucy in “Fathers and Daughters” directed by Gabriele Muccino.
 She starred alongside Russell Crowe and Amanda Seyfried.

 In 2016, She made several cameo appearances in Beyonce’s HBO short film “Lemonade” a “visual album”.
 She voiced Harper Trolls in Dreamworks movie “Trolls” with Justin Timberlake and Anna Kendricks, directed by Walt Dohrn and Mike Mitchell, which recieved many awards and nominations.

-Along with her impressive credentials and awards, Quvenzhané has received praise for her acting skills from the likes of The New York Times, The Hollywood Reporter, Entertainment Weekly, Vogue, Vanity Fair, Marie Claire, The Wall Street Journal, USA Today, and Variety amongst many others.
+Along with her impressive credentials and awards, Quvenzhané has received praise for her acting skills from the likes of The New York Times, The Hollywood Reporter, Entertainment Weekly, Vogue, Vanity Fair, Marie Claire, The Wall Street Journal, USA Today, and Variety among many others.
 When she is not wowing audiences across the world on the big screen, Quvenzhané is enjoying a normal life back in Louisiana, where she enjoys reading, dancing, cheerleading ,basketball, volleyball and music.

 Follow @iamquvenzhane to be updated on all of her upcoming projects: